 flash).
 Hence they can switch camera brands easily each time they buy a

 Users of interchangeable lens cameras are more likely to have an interest in using different lenses on their camera.
 Once they have purchased a multiple of lenses and other accessories for their camera they don't generally want to start over with an entire set of replacement lenses and accessories for a new camera model when they replace their existing model.
 They generally prefer another camera from the same manufacturer that can use the same set of lenses and other accessories that they have acquired for their original camera.

-One of the reasons that most serious photographers own either Canon or Nikon DSLR's is because an investment in lenses and accessories will not be wasted each time they change cameras as most if not all of these lenses and accessories will work on a new model from the same manufacturer.
+One of the reasons that most serious photographers own either Canon, Sony, or Nikon cameras is because an investment in lenses and accessories will not be wasted each time they change cameras as most if not all of these lenses and accessories will work on a new model from the same manufacturer.

-Given the dominance of Canon and Nikon in DSLR's, other manufacturers are more likely to bring out compatible lenses, flashes, software and other accessories for them than for any other manufacturer's DSLR system.
+Given the dominance of Canon, Sony and Nikon in full frame cameras, other manufacturers are more likely to bring out compatible lenses, flashes, software and other accessories for them than for any other manufacturer's system.